yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: In rust we can have the same error print to a log as one line, but the screen as many.

+Next slide: However, despite the fact that the error trait in rust is more flexible than most other languages, it is still restrictive in some ways.

 ---

 ## The Error Trait is restrictive